RNRTxScott/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+Document Object Model
 2. What is an event?
+An event can be described as user interaction with your HTML page
 3. What is an event listener?
+When an event is initiated like onClick or onScroll a set of instructions start to be followed.
 4. Why would we convert a NodeList into an Array?
+So that we can iterate through it.
 5. What is a component?
+Reusable code that can be used to give fuctionality to objects without repeating code each time.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.